Lightning Lane Multi Pass Priorities at Magic Kingdom

 Satisfaction Score = 5 out of 13

 Since it’s an omnimover type of attraction, Buzz Lightyear tends to have high capacity and therefore had great availability for Genie+ – but now that we’re in the LLMP era, families are flocking to it as one of their advance selections, which means return times are regularly late into the afternoon and evening by the time the day starts.
-It typically sells out for the day about 3 hours before the park closes.
-It also saves you about 5-10 minutes compared to standby in low crowds.
-That’ll increase as we head toward the end of the year.
+It typically sells out for the day by the early afternoon.
+It also saves you a little less than 10 minutes compared to standby.
 And satisfaction is high, especially for those competitive people who like defeating their family … and Zurg.
-All of that is enough to vault Buzz from 14th place in our last Genie+ update to 4th of tier two with LLMP.

 5. Under the Sea ~ Journey of the Little Mermaid